Toyota Yaris Hybrid costs, insurance, warranty & tax

 The latest Yaris Hybrid falls into insurance groups 13-14, a few higher than its predecessor, which was rated in group 8.
 The Icon is in group 13, all other grades are in group 14.

-Like all Toyota cars, the Yaris is covered by a five-year/100,000-mile warranty.
-The Yaris also benefits from an additional year or 10,000 miles of hybrid battery cover, which can be renewed up to the 15th anniversary of the car's registration.
-Roadside assistance can be added for £7 per month.
+Previously, the Yaris was covered by a five-year/100,000-mile warranty, while its hybrid battery benefitted from an additional year or 10,000 miles of cover, which can be renewed up to the 15th anniversary of the car's registration.
+Roadside assistance can be added for less than £10 per month.
 June 2021 saw Toyota introduce an extension to its warranty offering, called 'Toyota Relax'.
 This means you can continue extending your Toyota's warranty cover up to 10 years or 100,000 miles, simply by getting it serviced on time at an official Toyota dealer each year.

 Exact service intervals have not been announced but Toyota offers a number of service plans to spread the cost.
 A hybrid-specific service – which costs the same as for a non-electrified model – is offered, and is a requirement to keep the aforementioned battery cover rolling over.
 Toyota service plans start at £15 per month.